ldmweb/SQA_final_assignment/README.md

 You will find a software sample component in **python** for storing information about surveys and responses.
 Each Survey is made up of multiple Questions (up to a maximum of 10).
 And should contain an answer to each Question in its Survey, where the answer will be an integer value between 1 and 5

+The documentation of the sample code is described in the [**DOC.md**](./DOC.md) file of the the repository.

-This repository also covers the following themes :
+This file also covers the following themes :

 - [**Sprint backlog and task estimation**](#sprint-backlog-and-task-estimation)